 Pad Thai is the default staple for all budget travelers in Thailand and for people who aren’t sure what to order in Thai restaurants at home.
 Even still, the widespread love comes for a reason: the tourist version above is simply unbeatable!
 (Koh Lanta, Thailand)

 There is something strangely addictive about those rubbery tapioca bubbles in Malaysian bubble tea.
 They look bizarre, but a few of these things sliding up your straw makes a day in a sprawling Asian mall a more bearable experience.
 (Kuala Lumpur, Malaysia)

 Real wood-fired Italian pizza, even when burned crispy, is still better than those squishy grease-frisbies that Pizza Hut mass produces and slings out.
 And they’re the most widely known American pizza chain abroad.
 Shame on them!
 (Brescia, Italy)

 These yellow king coconuts are practically free in Sri Lanka — assuming you don’t buy them from a scammer on the beach.
 Unlike regular coconuts, these are made for drinking only and don’t have much flesh.
 I learned to open them with my knife and drank two or three every day.
-Coconut milk is full of electrolytes and is considered a ‘super food’ for survival.
+Coconut water is full of electrolytes and is considered a ‘super food’ for survival.
 With loads of yummy minerals, king coconuts were once even used for IVs during World War II instead of saline solution.